boxltdbg/bx_wp_ANY-APM/readme.txt

 == Changelog ==

 = 2.1.4 =
-*Added block based checkout as an option to choose inside admin panel settings.
+* Added block based checkout as an option to choose inside admin panel settings.
+* Added functionality to edit locker adress dynamically via the admin panel.
+* Improved UX by showing the real adress in the admin panel inside the box now delivery column info.

 = 2.1.3 =
 * Fixed iframe embedded map